eBayClassifiedsGroup/PanteraS/README.md

 ##### Master mode Container
 This is the default configuration, that starts all components inside container.
 It is recommended to run 3 or 5 master containers to ensure high availability of the PasteraS cluster.

 ![Master Mode](https://s3.amazonaws.com/easel.ly/all_easels/19186/MasterMode/image.jpg)

 ##### Slave mode Container
-Slave mode is enabled by MASTER=flase.
-In this mode starts only slave components, (master pasrt is excluded) You can run as many slaves as you wish - this is fully scalable.
+Slave mode is enabled by `MASTER=flase`
+In this mode starts only slave components, (master part is excluded)
+You can run as many slaves as you wish - this is fully scalable.

 ![Slave Mode](https://s3.amazonaws.com/easel.ly/all_easels/19186/SlaveMode/image.jpg)